Disney to buy "Star Wars" producer for $4.05 billion

-The deal unites a boutique Northern California film studio that brought special effects into the digital era with a venerable Hollywood powerhouse that has shown a knack for getting the most out of big-name entertainment brands.

-Disney plans to release at least three more films in the Star Wars sci-fi saga that ranks among the biggest movie franchises of all time, Chief Executive Bob Iger told analysts on Tuesday.
-The last "Star Wars" picture was "Revenge of the Sith" in 2005.
+Disney Chief Executive Bob Iger told analysts on Tuesday that the plan is to release a new movie in the series every two to three years thereafter.
+The last "Star Wars" picture was "Revenge of the Sith" in 2005, and Lucas has in the past denied any plans for more.

-Although Lucas has in the past denied plans for any new "Star Wars" movies, he said in a video interview released Tuesday on Starwars.com that he had already created story treatments outlining three more films as well as many other Star Wars story lines.

-Lucas, an icon in the industry known for exercising control over the most minute details of the fictional universe he created, will remain a creative consultant on the new films, although in the video interview he cast the sale as part of a long-held personal desire to exit the mainstream film industry.
+Lucas, a Hollywood icon known for exercising control over the most minute details of the fictional universe he created, will remain as a creative consultant on the new films.

-In a statement on Tuesday, Lucas said: "It's now time for me to pass 'Star Wars' on to a new generation of filmmakers."
-He will become the second-largest individual holder of Disney shares, with a 2.2 percent stake.
+"It's now time for me to pass 'Star Wars' on to a new generation of filmmakers," he said in a statement.
+Lucas will become the second-largest individual holder of Disney shares, with a 2.2 percent stake.

 Disney will pay about half the purchase price in cash and issue about 40 million shares at closing.